Our learning community will inspire, challenge and empower all students always

 Coinciding with the District’s population growth has been a marked increase in academic achievement.
 In 2016, Huntley High School achieved the highest ACT average composite score in the school’s history, and among the best in the state.
 In the past decade, the average composite score has risen from approximately 20.0 to 23.0

 In an effort to both prepare students for college-level learning and to enable them to gain college credit for courses taken in high school, the District has made increasing opportunity and achievement in Advanced Placement courses a priority.

-In 2014, Huntley 158 was one of just two districts in McHenry County recognized on the AP Honor Roll for the third consecutive year.
+In 2015, Huntley 158 was one of few districts in Illinois recognized on the AP Honor Roll for the fourth consecutive year.
 The honor recognizes districts for increasing access to AP course work while simultaneously maintaining or increasing the percentage of students earning scores of 3 or higher on AP Exams.
 The score of 3 is generally the minimum required to receive college credit.